Mounika-2005/Machine-Translation/README.md

 # Machine_Translation

 Machine Translation system for Tribal Languages.
-We are currently working on Statistical Machine Translation and Neural Machine Translation models.
-As of now, we implemented Sequence to Sequence Model for Kannada to English translation.
+We implemented a Statistical model using MosesDecoder using English-Lambani parallel corpus and Neural Network model using Transformer model for English-Kannada.
+We are going to implement Transfer learning model using Kannada-Lambani parallel corpus.